History of erotic depictions: Early depictions

-Palaeolithic and mesolithic
+Prehistoric

 Among the oldest surviving examples of erotic depictions are Paleolithic cave paintings and carvings.
 Some of the more common images are of animals, hunting scenes and depictions of human genitalia.
 Nude human beings with exaggerated sexual characteristics are depicted in some Paleolithic paintings and artifacts (e.g. Venus figurines).
-Recently discovered cave art at Creswell Crags in England, thought to be more than 12,000 years old, includes some symbols that may be stylized versions of female genitalia.
-As there is no direct evidence of the use of these objects, it is speculated that they may have been used in religious rituals, or for a more directly sexual purpose.
+Cave art discovered in the early 2000s at Creswell Crags in England, thought to be more than 12,000 years old, includes some symbols that may be stylized versions of female genitalia.
+As there was no direct evidence of the use of these objects, it was speculated that they may have been used in religious rituals, or for a more directly sexual purpose.

-Archaeologists in Germany reported in April 2005 that they had found what they believe is a 7,200-year-old scene depicting a male figurine bending over a female figurine in a manner suggestive of sexual intercourse.
-The male figure has been named Adonis von Zschernitz.
+Archaeologists in Germany reported in April 2005 that they had found what they believed to be a 7,200-year-old scene depicting a male figurine bending over a female figurine in a manner suggestive of sexual intercourse.
+The male figure had been named Adonis von Zschernitz.